IRS Forms

 • Section 4980 reversions are due the last day of the month after the month of the reversion.
 Build your calendar around those anchor rules.

-Since 2024, extension requests run through Form 8868.
-You can get up to six months, but tax must be paid by the original due date, and penalties for late filing or late payment can stack quickly.
+Extension requests run through Form 5558.
+Tax must be paid by the original due date, and penalties for late filing or late payment can stack quickly.

 Why Firms End Up Here